toiletbril/toiletline/README.txt

 toiletline
 ----------
-Small, crossplatform, single-header shell library in C99, meant to replace a subset of GNU Readline, and work on both Linux and Windows out of the box.
+Small, crossplatform, single-header shell library in C99, meant to replace and kill GNU Readline, and work on both macOS, Linux and Windows out of the box.
 It uses native API on both platforms and relies on VT100 terminal escape sequences.

 Notes on Windows